jeff9014223/Python-Trojan/README.md

 ```bash
 pip install -r requirements.txt
 ```
+## Creating Server

+Create a new discord server and copy the guild id, if you don't know how to get the guild id please follow [This tutorial](https://en.wikipedia.org/wiki/Template:Discord_Channel#:~:text=Getting%20Channel%2FGuild%20ID,to%20get%20the%20guild%20ID.)

 ## Creating the bot

-Please go to [Discord Developer Portal](https://discord.com/developers/applications) and create an New Application, then you need to enter a name like C2 or C&C server. go to Bot in the left sidebar, Press Add Bot Reset The token and put it in [Configuration](#configuration)
+Please go to [Discord Developer Portal](https://discord.com/developers/applications) and create an New Application, then you need to enter a name like C2 or C&C server. go to Bot in the left sidebar, Press Add Bot Reset The token and put it in [Configuration](#configuration).
+Scroll down to the bottom until you see ``MESSAGE CONTENT INTENT`` enable it and press on OAuth2 in the left sidebar, and then URL Generator press bot and below Administrator, copy the link ad the bottom and paste it in your webbrowser to invite the bot to your server.

 ## Configuration